- Hepatitis B vaccine is a synthetic inactive vaccine that is effective in preventing hepatitis B infection.

 - Dosage: 0.5cc each time

-All children should get the 1st dose within 24 hours of birth, 2nd dose at 1 month, and 3rd dose at 6 months, for three doses in total.
+- All children should get the first dose within 24 hours after birth, second dose at 1 month, and third dose at 6 months, for three doses in total.

 What are the contraindications?

 - Infants born weight less than 2000 grams (2 kg).

 - People who have respiratory problems, heart function impairment, severe jaundice (total bilirubin >15mg/ml), coma, seizures or other severe illness(es).

 - Congenital deformity or severe organ impairment.

 Reaction after get vaccinated:

 - Adverse effects rarely happen.
 Localized soreness is the most common.

 - Swelling and redness of injection site may happen after vaccination.

 Self-care after vaccination: